 Assistant Professor

-Dr. Emilia "Emi" Sawada is a scholar of critical ethnic studies, transnational feminist cultural studies, queer of color critique, and visual culture.
+Dr. Emilia "Emi" Sawada is a scholar of critical ethnic studies, transnational and decolonial feminisms, queer of color critique, and visual culture.
 In her research, she considers twentieth and twenty-first-century visual, literary, and performance practices that emerge from the historical intimacies of Europe, Asia, Africa, the Americas, and the Pacific, attending to questions of maternity, visuality, and presence.
-In her current project on ghost mothers, she retheorizes the extractive, genocidal violences of empire by exploring the clairvoyant aesthetic interventions of contemporary artists in California.
-She has additional interests in cartography, erotics, madness, and sexual violence.
+In her current book project on ghost mothers, Dr. Sawada employs queer critique to reconsider decolonial feminist ontologies of the human; she also develops an alternative visual methodology informed by theories of the sacred.
+Dr. Sawada has additional interests in cartography, erotics, madness, sexual violence, and intimate partner violence.

 Before joining the Asian American Studies faculty, Dr. Sawada was a Chancellor's Postdoctoral Research Associate at the University of Illinois, Urbana-Champaign.
 Her published writing appears in Journal of Visual Culture and Aztlán: A Journal of Chicano Studies.